Martin123132/The-Riemann-Hypothesis-as-a-Dynamical-Rigidity-Theorem-for-the-Heat-Flow-of-Zeta-Zeros/README.md

-This is exactly the moment to lock the repo down properly.
-What you’ve brought back from Codex is gold: it’s thorough, sceptical-reader–friendly, and already neutral in tone.
-All that’s left is to turn it into a README that guides people instead of overwhelming them.

-Below is a clean, publication-ready README.md, written to:
-	•	orient a first-time reader in under 2 minutes,
-	•	clearly separate formal results from numerical evidence,
-	•	map paper sections → code parts,
-	•	make it obvious this is serious exploratory research, not a proof claim,
-	•	survive hostile or sceptical reading.

-You can paste this directly as your README.

-⸻

-# Riemann Zeta Zero Dynamics under Heat Flow
+ Riemann Zeta Zero Dynamics under Heat Flow
-## A Dynamical Rigidity Perspective on the Riemann Hypothesis
+ A Dynamical Rigidity Perspective on the Riemann Hypothesis

 This repository contains research notes, draft manuscripts, and a large collection of standalone Python experiments investigating the dynamics of